 Composition registration

-Businesses or individuals who run a business with an annual turnover exceeding more than Rs 1 crore are eligible for this type of GST composition registration scheme.
+Businesses or individuals who run a company with an annual turnover exceeding Rs 1 crore are eligible for this type of GST composition registration scheme.
 Under this Composition registration scheme, businesses have to deposit a fixed amount of GST regardless of their actual turnover.

 GST Registration Documents Checklist

-The following are the documents required to get GST registration in India based on the types of business or constitution.
+The following documents are required to obtain GST registration in India, depending on the type of business or constitution.

 Documents required to get GST registration – Sole proprietor / Individual

-• Address proof of the applicant/owner such as passport, driving license, voters identity card, Aadhar card etc.
+- Address proof of the applicant/owner, such as a passport, a driving license, a voter’s identity card, an Aadhar card, etc.

 Documents required to obtain GST registration – Partnership firm (including LLP)

-• PAN card of all partners of the firm that includes the managing partner and authorized signatory members.
+- PAN card of all partners of the firm, including the managing partner and authorized signatory members.

-• Copy of partnership deed of the business.
+- Copy of the partnership deed of the business.

-• Address proof of partners such as passport, Voters identity card, driving license, Aadhar card and so on.
+- Provide proof of address for partners, such as a passport, Voter identity card, driving license, Aadhaar card, and so on.

-• Aadhar card of authorized signatory of the organization.
+- Aadhar card is an authorized signatory of the organization.

-• Address proof of registered place of business.
+- Address proof of the registered place of business.

 Documents required to get GST registration – HUF